-On this 31st day of wgw, 2006, before me, the undersigned notary public, personally appeared Before recommendate.
-I have of Old Chilmark Schoolhouse, LLC, proved to me through satisfactory evidence of identification, which were Cl.
-100 Sc., to be the person whose name is signed on the preceding or attached document, and acknowledged to me that he signed it voluntarily for its stated purpose.
+On this 31st day of wgw, 2006, before me, the undersigned notary public, personally appeared Refree me David Heilhour of Old Chilmark Schoolhouse, LLC, proved to me through satisfactory evidence of identification, which were CT.
+LCM Se , to be the person whose name is signed on the preceding or attached document, and acknowledged to me that he signed it voluntarily for its stated purpose.

-[Notary Public/ print name: anne Hart antiony- Dunlap My commission expires: Dec- 31, 2010
+Notary Public / print name: anne He antiony-Dunla / My commission expires: Dec 31, 2010